gramineproject/gramine/Documentation/sgx-intro.rst

    Enclave Page Cache
    EPC

-      A part of :term:`PRM` used for caching enclave pages. :term:`EPC` is only an optimization and its size doesn't limit possible enclave sizes, though too-small :term:`EPC` may lead to frequent page swapping and significantly worsen performance.
+      A |~| part of :term:`PRM` used for caching enclave pages. :term:`EPC` is only an optimization and its size doesn't limit possible enclave sizes, though too-small :term:`EPC` may lead to frequent page swapping and significantly worsen performance.

    Enclave Page Cache Map
    EPCM

-      An undocumented part of :term:`PRM` which holds metadata about EPC pages.
+      A |~| part of :term:`PRM` which holds metadata about EPC pages.

    Enhanced Privacy Identification
    Enhanced Privacy Identifier